EDWOSB CERTIFICATION

 • The firm must be a small business as defined by the SBA’s size standards.

 The Federal Contracting Center can assist in completing your SAM registration or help with the SAM renewal process for companies needing to update their registration.
-Let the Federal Contracting Center help you navigate the requirements and ensure your business is ready for federal contracting opportunities!
+Let our federal certification consultants help you navigate the requirements to ensure your business is ready for contracting opportunities!

 As of July 2023, to qualify as economically disadvantaged, the woman owner(s) must have: